 - A. The ASAA provincial competition will be a two-day event beginning Friday morning.
-There will be a morning and afternoon session on Friday and Saturday. - B. Hosting of the provincial competition will be set on a rotating basis through the establishment of five regional hosting zones.
+There will be a morning and afternoon session on Friday and Saturday. - B. The ASAA Provincial Track & Field Championships will be held in Edmonton in 2024 and organized by a committee comprised of the following representatives: